tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 column is SSA, and the third letter of SSA is for implicit cast (comparison) and A means Always Allowed.
 The result is TRUE.

-``11 > '2'`` is legal because the intersection of the "From numeric" row with the "To STRING" column is AAA and the third letter of AAA is for implicit cast (comparison) and A means Always Allowed.
+``11 > '2'`` is illegal because the intersection of the "From numeric" row with the "To STRING" column is A-- and the third letter of A-- is for implicit cast (comparison) and - means not allowed.
-The result is TRUE.
+The result is an error message.
 For detailed explanation see the following section.

 ``CAST('5' AS INTEGER)`` is legal because the intersection of the "From STRING" row with the "To numeric" column is S-- and the first letter of S-- is for explicit cast and S means Sometimes Allowed.